Breitspurbahn: Locomotives

 Forty-one different locomotive designs were suggested by the industry partners.
 These ranged from classical steam locomotives through steam turbine, gas turbine-electric and diesel-hydraulic to electric locomotives.
 The designs ranged from 12 axles (UIC: 3′Fo3′, Whyte: 6-12-6) to 52 axles (UIC: 2′Fo′Fo′2′ + 5T5 + 5T5 + 2′Fo′Fo′2′, Whyte: 4-12-12-4 + 10-10 + 10-10 + 4-12-12-4).
 Power ranged from 11400 to 18400 kW.
 All locomotives would have automatic couplers, ranged from Janney couplers to SA3 couplers.
 Several designs were short listed with passenger locomotives to be mainly electric and diesel-hydraulic with SA3 couplers, and freight locomotives to be mainly conventional steam with Janney couplers.

 Multiple units

 Diesel and electric multiple units of between five and eight coaches were proposed for shorter distance journeys.
 Despite being of somewhat lower standard, proposed designs included promenades, bars, lounges and large dining rooms.

 Carriages

-The proposal was that high-performance locomotives should pull 8-axle double-floor carriages with a length of 42 m, width of 6 m and height of 7 m.
+The proposal was that high-performance locomotives should pull 8-axle bi-level carriages with a length of 42 m, width of 6 m and height of 7 m.
 The carriages would have Dutch doors (with retractable staircase).
 The trains would be fitted with a restaurant, theatre, swimming pool, barbershop and sauna.
-The whole train would have a length of about 500 m, allowing a capacity of between 2,000 and 4,000 passengers, travelling at speeds of 200 km/h.
+The whole train would have a length of about 500 m, allowing a capacity of between 2000 and 4000 passengers, travelling at speeds of 200 km/h.
 Designs included: